mietek/halcyon-website/pages/tutorial/index.md

 Use private storage
 -------------------

-Let’s force Halcyon to build the sandbox directory again, in order to populate your private storage.
+Let’s build a sandbox directory for your app again, in order to populate your private storage.

 Remove the existing GHC, Cabal, and sandbox directories: